sysartifacts/sysartifacts.github.io/_conferences/sosp2023/summaries/gemini.md

 It would be better if the authors could put more comments in the code so that it would be easy to locate the implementation of GEMINI.

 The artifact was publicly available during the evaluation.
-However, it is not available for unknown reasons.
+However, it is not available during this summary preparation for unknown reasons.